vontell/AoC-Claude-Rust/README.md

 **Part 2**

 * Once again, solved in one shot, and it chose to edit the original code and not leave the part 1 solution intact.

+### Day 4

+**Part 1**

+* I felt like the logic for this one was the first one in the calendar that seemed a little trickier... but still a breeze, got it on the first try.